-Under Luxembourg Law the Company is required to transfer to a legal reserve a minimum of 5 % of its net profits each year until this reserve equals 10 % of the issued share capital.
+Under Luxembourg law the Company is required to transfer to a legal reserve a minimum of 5 % of its net profits each year until this reserve equals 10 % of the issued share capital.
 This reserve is not available for distribution.
-The Company does not have profits, therefore, no amount has been transferred to reserves.

-8. Trade and other payables
+9. Trade and other payables